betaoverflow/aliferous/README.md

 ## Inspiration ⚡️

 ## What is it? ⛹️‍♂️
 Air Class is an AR based application in which instructors assist you in fitness, self-defense and major subjects of science.
 With AR and 3d as the next bloom in education our software focuses on the same .
 With our software any person can learn topics starting from working of heart to martials arts with the power of AR and the comfort of home.
+A famous proverb goes `All work and no play makes Jack a dull boy`.
+We take this very seriously by intergrating a recreational game which can be only unlocked after completing a minimum amount of course or by finish a quiz.
+With our software we make sure `learning is fun`.

 [![Starware](https://img.shields.io/badge/⭐-Starware-f5a91a?labelColor=black)](https://github.com/zepfietje/starware)